vrahts89/Machine_learning_pipeline/README.md

 ### Running the ETL pipeline:

-To run the ETL pipeline that cleans and stores the data in a database, navigate to the main folder and run the following command: python process_data.py disaster_messages.csv disaster_categories.csv disaster_response.db
+To run the ETL pipeline that cleans and stores the data in a database, navigate to the data folder and run the following command: python process_data.py disaster_messages.csv disaster_categories.csv disaster_response.db

 ### Running the ML pipeline: